-This capability allows BSG to provide clients with high quality survey results coupled with appropriate evaluation, interpretation and assessment.
-The applications of such work have included development of mitigation and compensation measures to address the impacts of development; condition monitoring of Sites of Special Scientific Interest (SSSIs); monitoring species to determine conservation status and to quantify the impacts of development on them; and the preparation of ecological management plans for rare plant species, habitats and nature reserves.
+Our capability allows us to provide high quality survey results coupled with appropriate evaluation and assessment.
+We apply this experience to develop net gain, mitigation and compensation strategies to address the impacts of development; for condition monitoring of Sites of Special Scientific Interest (SSSIs); to monitor species to determine conservation status and to assess impacts of development.
+We have written a variety of management plans for rare plant species, habitats and nature reserves.

-- Extended Phase 1 Habitat Surveys – these expand the scope of the Phase 1 Habitat Survey to include simultaneous searches for evidence of, and to assess potential for, legally protected species and those of conservation importance;
+- Extended Phase 1 Habitat Surveys – these expand the scope of the Phase 1 Habitat Survey to include assessment of protected and notable species;

-- Bespoke Phase 2 botanical surveys for sites and habitats that do not readily conform to the NVC system, such as post-industrial (brownfield) sites;
+- Phase 2 botanical survey for sites and habitats that do not readily conform to the NVC system, such as post-industrial (brownfield) sites;

 - Monitoring communities and plant species to determine their response to management;

-- Phase 3 surveys of individual plant species, including protected, rare and scarce species such as maidenhair spleenwort Asplenium trichomanes ssp. quadrivalens, fine leaved sandwort Minuartia hybrida, lizard orchid Himantoglossum hircinum and perfoliate penny-cress Thlaspi perfoliatum
+- Phase 3 surveys of individual plant species, including rare protected species such as maidenhair spleenwort, fine leaved sandwort and lizard orchid;